Darya Trepova: Activism (2022–present)

 She had quit her job at the clothing store and moved to Moscow around a month prior to the explosion.

-On 9 March 2023, Trepova registered as an sole proprietor.
+On 9 March 2023, Trepova registered as a sole proprietor.

 Assassination of Vladlen Tatarsky

 On 2 April 2023, the café Street Food Bar No. 1, formerly owned by Wagner Group leader Yevgeny Prigozhin, was hosting a meeting with the military blogger Vladlen Tatarsky.
 About 85 people were in attendance.
 At 6:13 pm (MSK), an improvised explosive device went off, killing Tatarsky and injuring 52.
 A young woman, later identified as Trepova, introduced herself to Tatarsky as an artist named Nastya (Anastasiya) and gifted him a figurine of himself, which he set aside.
-She had allegedly joked about with Tatarsky about the possibility of the bust containing a bomb, but this has not been substantiated by video footage taken immediately before the explosion.
-According to witnesses, Trepova sat down "three metres" away from him, and the explosion happened about five minutes later.
+She had allegedly joked around with Tatarsky about the possibility of the bust containing a bomb, but this has not been substantiated by video footage taken immediately before the explosion.
+According to witnesses, Trepova sat down three metres away from him, and the explosion happened about five minutes later.

 On 3 April, Trepova was put on the Russia's most wanted list.
 She fled to the apartment of her husband's friend Dmitry Kasintsev, where she was arrested the next day.
 On 4 April, she was transported to Moscow and taken to the Basmanny District Court, where a judge ruled that Trepova was to be kept at a pre-trial detention center for two months.
 She was charged by the Investigative Committee with committing "a terrorist act by an organised group that caused intentional death", which carries a maximum sentence of 20 years in prison.
 Additionally, the Investigative Committee accused Trepova being an "[agent] cooperating with the so-called Anti-Corruption Foundation of Alexey Navalny".
-Ivan Zhdanov, director of the Anti-Corruption Foundation, denied any involvement of the foundation in the explosion.
+However, Ivan Zhdanov, director of the Anti-Corruption Foundation, denied any involvement of the foundation in the explosion.

 In a video of an interrogation released by the Ministry of Internal Affairs, Trepova admitted that she gave the figurine to Tatarsky, but did not say that she knew that there would be an explosion or that she had any further role in his death.
 After she was asked if she knows the reason behind her arrest, she said, "I would say for being at the scene of Vladlen Tatarsky’s murder...
 I brought the statuette there which blew up."
-Trepova refused to name the person who she obtained the figurine from.
+Trepova refused to name the person from whom she obtained the figurine.
 The Independent noted that it was "unclear" whether she was under duress.